joelngwt/joelngwt.github.io/_posts/quick-crash-course-for-setting-up-kubernetes-on-eks/2020-09-25-quick-crash-course-for-setting-up-kubernetes-on-eks.md

   externalTrafficPolicy: Cluster
 status:
   loadBalancer: {}
 ```

 ### Node Port
 If you already have a load balancer, then you might want to just use this.
 If you deploy a new load balancer for each port, you'll rack up a huge bill on AWS.
-But each app is different, so choose the type of service that fits the app.
+But every app has its own needs, so choose the correct type of service.

 ```yaml
 apiVersion: v1